First look at Godot's editor¶

 Integrated class reference¶

 Godot comes with a built-in class reference.

 You can search for information about a class, method, property, constant, or signal by any one of the following methods:

-Pressing Shift + F1 anywhere in the editor.
+Pressing F1 (or Alt + Space on macOS) anywhere in the editor.

 Clicking the "Search Help" button in the top-right of the Script main screen.

 Clicking on the Help menu and Search Help.

 Clicking while pressing the Ctrl key on a class name, function name, or built-in variable in the script editor.

 When you do any of these, a window pops up.
 Type to search for any item.
 You can also use it to browse available objects and methods.

 Double-click on an item to open the corresponding page in the script main screen.